IMG 7099 japan airlines,jal,business class,A350

 After the snack I stayed awake and watched the movie, but at some point I got tired and decided to go to bed.

 I think my expectations for the bedding were a little too high.
 As it turns out, the bedding you get is okay.
-I don’t think it’s the best you’ll get.
-The pillow was a little flimsy in my mind, though of course more substantial than what you’d get in economy.
-The blanket felt fairly soft and was fairly thick, and I also received something like a thin mattress pad, though it wouldn’t really pass as a mattress per se.
-I do think some of this is in sync with what I’d generally noticed in Japanese hotels, as I rarely liked the pillows.
-I was often provided two pillows, the first of which (placed on the bottom) was very hard and uncomfortable, with a second pillow on top that by itself was rather thin and flimsy.
+I don’t think it’s the best there is out there.
+The pillow was a little thin, though more substantial than what you’d get in economy.
+The blanket was fairly soft and thick, and I also received a thin mattress pad.

 By now I’ve come to the realization that I’m generally not a great sleeper on planes.
 I always imagined that if I fly business class and can actually lie down, that will solve the problem, but it seems I still don’t sleep so well.
 The crew kept the cabin on the warmer side and without the mattress I found the seat fairly comfortable but not so much that it was easy for me to fall asleep.
 I did eventually, after some twisting and turning.